joelguittet/mender-stm32l4a6-zephyr-example/README.md

 Other settings are available in the Kconfig.
 You can also refer to the mender-mcu-client API and configuration keys.

 Particularly, it is possible to activate the Device Troubleshoot add-on that will permit to display the Zephyr console of the device directly on the Mender interface as shown on the following screenshot.
+File Transfer feature can be activated too.
+A littlefs partition is used to upload/download files to/from the Mender server.

 ![Troubleshoot console](https://raw.githubusercontent.com/joelguittet/mender-stm32l4a6-zephyr-example/master/.github/docs/troubleshoot.png)